 Winter (November to February)

-Winter is the ideal time to visit for people who prefer to take things nice and easy.
-There’s generally a lot less tourism, and although the weather can get cold at night it’s very pleasant during the day.
-If you’re particularly into wildlife, then winter may be the time for you too.
-This is the best time to spot the range of rare bird species which migrate to Rishikesh in the colder months, including Koklas, Khalij and Monal.
-Winter’s also a great time in general to get out into nature and simply soak it all in.
-The famous Rajaji National Park opens in the winter, and stays open through to June.
-Here, you can find royal Bengal tigers, Indian elephants, leopards and various other beautiful species of animal.
+Winter is the ideal time to visit for people who prefer to take things nice and comfortable.
+There’s generally a lot less tourism, and although the weather can get cold at night, it’s enjoyable during the day.
+If you’re mainly into wildlife, then winter may be the time for you too.
+This is the best time to spot the range of rare bird species that migrate to Rishikesh in the colder months, including Koklas, Khalij, and Monal.
+Winter’s also a great time, in general, to get out into nature and simply soak it all in.
+The famous Rajaji National Park opens in the winter and stays open through to June.
+Here, you can find royal Bengal tigers, Indian elephants, leopards, and various other beautiful species of animals.